Power plant construction

 GETEC heat & power: engineering and construction implementation

-GETEC heat & power AG has over 20 years' experience with the decentralised energy supply of our customers.
+GETEC heat & power GmbH has over 20 years' experience with the decentralised energy supply of our customers.
 GETEC plans and constructs heating plant and combined heat and power plant for various corporations, and has experience in gaining approval for, constructing, operating and providing support services for several hundred power plant facilities.
 All of our customers benefit from this know-how.